khairulhasanmd/OpenBBTerminal/website/content/terminal/quickstart/api-keys.md

 ![GitHub](https://user-images.githubusercontent.com/46355364/207847383-d24416c6-18be-43f2-ae7c-455e8372a6ed.png)

 After creating the app, the key will be issued.
-Enter this token into the OpenBB Terminal with:
+Enter this token into the Finance Analysis with:

 ```console
 /keys/github REPLACE_WITH_KEY